daattali/beautiful-jekyll/_posts/2020-02-01-json-patch-spring-application.md

 compile group: 'javax.json', name: 'javax.json-api', version: '1.1.4'
 ```

-Since the javax.json package only defines the API we need to also include an implementation.
+Since the javax.json package only defines the API, we need to also include an implementation.
 For this tutorial I'll use [Apache Johnzon](https://johnzon.apache.org)

 ```gradle
 compile group: 'org.apache.johnzon', name: 'johnzon-core', version: '1.2.3'